-We went 100% gluten-free in 2014 but we differ hugely from your average gluten free bakery.
-Around seven different grains and pulses are freshly milled in house each day, to avoid oxidation and to ensure a sweet and fresh taste.
+We went 100% gluten-free in 2014 but we differ hugely from your average gluten-free bakery.
+Around seven different grains and pulses are freshly milled each day, to avoid oxidation and to ensure a sweet and fresh taste.

-No baker's yeast is added* - instead we have developed our own rice leaven and use a 15 hour fermentation process.
+No baker's yeast is added to most breads* - instead, we have developed our own gluten-free organic leaven and use a 15-hour fermentation process.
 The bread is ripened before it is baked resulting in superb taste, texture and digestibility.

-*We have recently added one amazing bread which uses yeast – but as you would expect from us – it isn’t ordinary yeast: It is ORGANIC hypoallergenic yeast developed by Agrano for bakers who care!
+* Where we do use yeast – it isn’t ordinary yeast: It is ORGANIC yeast developed by Agrano for bakers who care!
 Please check the ingredient list for each product for details.

-No Xanthan Gum, Methylcellulose or cheap fillers like potato or corn starch are used, as is so common in gluten free baking the world over.
-Only freshly milled artisan flour, water, sea salt, seaweed and a multi mineral from seaweed plus the rice leaven is used to make a perfect loaf of ABO bread.
+No Xanthan Gum, Methylcellulose or cheap fillers like potato or corn starch are used, as is so common in gluten-free baking the world over.
+Only freshly milled artisan flour, water, sea salt, seaweed and a multi mineral from seaweed plus our own leaven is used to make a perfect loaf of ABO bread.

 The leaven for ABO artisan bread is made for people with an intolerance to sourdough, gluten or yeast.
-We used to use Sekowa baking ferment to make our leaven but we were not happy that the ferment contained maize flour - so after a few years of experimenting we now make our own rice leaven and a separate buckwheat leaven from organic gluten-free rice flour and a small amount of pea flour and a spoon full of organic honey.
+We used to use Sekowa baking ferment to make our leaven but we were not happy that the ferment contained maize flour - so after a few years of experimenting, we now make our own rice leaven and a separate buckwheat leaven from organic gluten-free flour and a spoon full of organic honey.
 A tablespoon of honey is all that is needed to ferment around 500 loaves of bread.
-The flour and honey are fully assimilated during the 12-15 hour fermentation process and are therefore not present in the finished bread.
-As the honey is not present in the finished product and we don't feel there is any cruelty to bees with organic-biodynamic honey, we call these products 'Vegan Friendly'.
+The honey is fully assimilated during the 12-15 hour fermentation process and is therefore not present in the finished bread.
+As the honey is not present in the finished product and we don't feel there is any cruelty to bees with organic/biodynamic honey, we call these products 'Vegan-friendly'.
 We oppose factory farming and you will not find any meat or dairy products or by-products in our bakery.

-We use Fucus vesiculousus in our breads – which is also used in the blood group and Genotype supplements.
+We use Fucus vesiculousus in our breads – which is also used in genotyped supplements.
 Dr D’Adamo quotes long lists of research into this amazing seaweed, which he calls a gift from the sea on his website:

 We use calcium from seaweed which is a unique marine multimineral complex, providing bioactive calcium, magnesium and 72 other trace marine minerals.
 Unlike other mineral sources used in food, beverage and supplement preparation; Aquamin (Lithothamnium calcareum) is derived from 100% seaweed (red marl), which absorbs trace minerals from the surrounding seawater.
-This form of absorption, coupled with Aquamins’s unique structure, results in a mineral rich product that is neutral tasting, free of chalky texture and easily absorbed by the human body.
+This form of absorption, coupled with Aquamins unique structure, results in a mineral-rich product that is neutral tasting, free of chalky texture and easily absorbed by the human body.

 We think outside the box and we invent new and exciting products and recipes all the time – we are often asked to develop products for other innovative companies and we get involved in academic research into future foods.

-Aberdeen University is researching into future foods for food security and our pea bread is part of this research!!
+Aberdeen University was researching into future foods for food security and our pea bread was part of this research!!
 Pea bread ticks all the boxes of what we need to achieve for a sustainable food future.
 Peas are high in protein, easy to grow and harvest.
-Pea protein is easy to digest – it is used from meal replacements to athlete’s food.
+Pea protein is easy to digest – it is used from meal replacements to food for athletes.
 Peas are a valuable crop as they put nitrogen into the soil – most plants take nitrogen from the soil.
 Peas make the perfect green manure.

 Our recipes have been formulated to be healthy for as many people as possible – all ingredients are carefully chosen for their particular function.
 We respect that you are an individual and that we are all different and need different nutrition – one man’s food is another man’s poison.